Ordinary and Prophet Planning under Uncertainty in Bernoulli Congestion Games: Conclusions

+Although not a focal part of the paper, we highlight that market operators that act as a prophet planner can better match participating users to optimal routes.
+This could be used to guide the system to a more efficient market outcome, either through route recommendations, routing directly if cars were self-driving, or indirectly through information transmission or pricing.
+Depending on implementation constraints, ordinary planners may only charge fixed fees (e.g., network pricing in London, implemented around two decades ago), versus modern systems with real-time information that perform dynamic pricing (e.g., highway high-occupancy vehicle lanes).

-\citet{Rou:ACMTEC2015} has shown that, when dealing with games of incomplete information, the bounds for the corresponding games of complete information are still valid.
-His framework for incomplete information games is very robust, but requires a smoothness definition that holds across different types \citep[see][Definition~3.1 and Remark~3.2]{Rou:ACMTEC2015}.
-A result in the same spirit appears in \cite{CorHoeSch:TRB2019}, where it is shown that the bound of $5/2$ holds for the \ac{PoA} of \acp{BCG} with affine costs even if the events of players being active are not i.i.d..
+To put the efficiency results in perspective, \citet{Rou:ACMTEC2015} showed that, when dealing with games of incomplete information, the bounds for the corresponding games of complete information are still valid for prophet planners.
+His framework for incomplete information games is very robust, but requires a smoothness definition that holds across different types \citep[see][definition~3.1 and remark~3.2]{Rou:ACMTEC2015}.
+A result in the same spirit appears in \cite{CorHoeSch:TRB2019}, who showed that upper bounds derived from the smoothness framework continue to hold for ordinary planners in \acp{BCG} even if the events of players being active are not independent and identically distributed.
 These authors consider a class of games and an information structure that makes these objects games of incomplete information; then they compute bounds for the \ac{PoA} of games in this class over all possible probabilities that characterize the incomplete information.
 They show the remarkable result that the performance of the \ac{PoA} does not decay in the presence of incomplete information.